 Pingdom also gives you a speed performance rating, scored out of 100.
 This rating is broken down into twelve criteria, with each given an individual score.
 Again, this is helpful for identifying the “quick wins” you can target to make instant, tangible improvements to your site’s speed.
-It is possible to score a 100 score.
+It’s possible to score as high as 100.
 However, don’t obsess too much over scores, as they don’t matter as much as simply making improvements on your site to speed it up.

 Pingdom stores the results of all tests performed on your website, allowing you to historically track speed improvements over time.